What are Your Challenges to Productivity?

 It’s About Time – We Listened to You

 These are the 10 Challenges to Productivity we address most often with our clients.
-We love going into companies to consult and train with their employees, but we’ve also been asked for virtual training that one could take advantage of no matter where they live or work.
-In our blog post last week, we introduced our new 12-month virtual productivity program, “It’s About Time”.
+We love going into companies in person or via Zoom to consult with and train their employees, but we’ve also been asked for virtual training that one could take advantage of no matter where they live or work, or who they work for, including for those who are self-employed or are solo-prenuers.
+In our blog post a couple of years ago, we introduced our 12-month virtual productivity program, “It’s About Time”.

-By registering, you will benefit from live webinar training sessions, which will be held the first Tuesday of each month.
+By registering, you will benefit from live webinar training sessions, held the first Tuesday of each month.
 Additionally, on the third Tuesday of each month, members are invited to participate in our “Ask the Organizer” sessions through our private “It’s About Time” Facebook group.
+Both the webinar and Ask the Organizer are recorded and available on-demand each month as well.
+You can also take advantage of a monthly Accountability Day, where members report they get more done in that day alone than in the week preceding it.
 You’ll be inspired to hurdle your organization and productivity barriers through community conversation with like-minded individuals, monthly implementation challenges and accountability.
 What are you waiting for; isn’t It About Time?

 How Can I Register?